btburton42/the-ethnic-museum/story.md

 # The Ethnic Museum

-####A Short Story of Madness & Reptiles
+#### A Short Story of Madness & Reptiles

-#####*By B. Tyler Burton*
+##### _By B. Tyler Burton_

 Ledron Publitzer left his house twenty minutes late and ran no less than six full city-size blocks to reach the nearest bus stop.
 Rounding the corner from his block to MLK, one careless misstep plunged his shiny new loafer into a steaming pile of fairly recent dog excrement, which he discovered only after he had stood a few moments beneath the thin, three-sided shelter with its benches that must be rocked into place for one to sit comfortably, watching the departing figure of the intermittent downtown bus make its way further downtown.

 “Aw....shit,” he muttered, only then smelling what was afoul.
 “Oh no, oh shit, oh what??!”
 Ledron found a small stick and tried to perch upon the bus shelter’s signature skinny benches, not bothering to rock them into place, sitting instead as was ill-advised, upon the skinny side, and then he set to work wedging the fresh dog poo off his new faux-Italian leather.
 As he worked, he cursed this neighborhood that he lived in, and would soon be rid of, once he landed this job at the Ethnic Peoples Museum of Oakland and could afford one of those condos in the new upscale minority development downtown--after which he would walk to work.
 The sudden anger and the ferocity with which he chiseled away at the dog dung which stuck worse than chewing gum was enough to set him off balance, and quickly Ledron Publitzer, nascent chief ethnologist and formal head of research for the Ethnic Peoples Museum of Oakland, found himself butt-first, smack against the pavement, his rear end in the same place his shit-smeared shoe had only recently occupied.

 “Aw, mother dingle fucker...”
 Ledron exclaimed.

 Normally, one did not meet Ledron in this fashion.
-Were we not flies on the proverbial bus shelter wall, hungering only for excrement, we would indeed witness quite a different picture of “Dr.” Ledron Akumbe (neé Publitzer).
+Were we not flies on the proverbial bus shelter wall, hungering only for excrement, we would indeed witness quite a different picture of “Dr.” Ledron Akumbe \(neé Publitzer\).
 Let’s, instead, greet him at work, forgetting all about the dog poo incident.
 Indeed, facades are what this story is realistically all about, and one can’t glimpse a facade and study it believably if they are busily thinking about the shoddy job of nailing that’s been done on the other side.

-######*
-######Six Months Later
-######*
+###### ---

 He made it to the museum doors a few minutes after nine.
 He was pleased to see the light inside, as that meant that Raina was already there and he wouldn’t have to scold her for being late.
 Across the way, at the recently opened Starbucks, a few whites hung around outside with the looks of buzzards circling some invisible carrion.
 Ledron sneered into the glass at them and thought about what Jimmy Freed had said.
 “They might be paying customers.”
 Yes, true, they might, he thought.
 For his boss’ sake, and the sake of the museum’s struggling treasury, he would never refuse their ten dollars admission, but also neither would he ever advertise upon the “Community Board” that Freed had said was put up inside with some colored paper flyer.
 They must come to him.
 Yes, that must be the way it would happen.

 “Good morning, Dr. Akumbe,” Raina greeted him.
 She was short, about five-foot-six, and the counter that he’d had built to accommodate his six foot stature perfectly made her look even shorter still.

 “Good morning, Raina,” Ledron said, as pleasantly as he could.
 “Has there been any correspondence?”

-Well-trained, Raina knew to recognize what the good Doctor meant, and pointed him to the back room where they were to lay all deliveries pending his inspection.
+Well-trained, Raina knew to recognize what the good Doctor meant, and pointed him
+to the back room where they were to lay all deliveries pending his inspection.
 There, on the metal lab table, a large box stood unopened.
 Ledron grabbed a box-cutter and bore down.
 Kwanza wreathes from Brooklyn.
 He had been aware they were on their way, but looking at them now he felt the same sick feeling in his stomach as he had when Jimmy Freed had informed him of their shipment.
 Nausea was not uncommon to Ledron.
 His people’s reaction to the whites’ cultural sensitivity of the past years was a thing of horror in his eyes.
 Much like a dog that has been beaten will come and lie down beside his aging master who now no longer possessed the strength to beat him, so had his people laid down beside the oppressor and given up their anger for something petty: a seat at the table.

 He made himself an espresso.
 After the Starbucks had moved in next door, Ledron had found that the old drip coffee maker that Freed had left in the back room, and which had up to that point served sufficiently in its purpose, was showing its wear.
 He imagined that he tasted something off about the coffee that it produced, and so with a bit of the grant money he had ordered a new machine online, at wholesale, using the museum’s non-profit status.
 Yet this was only after he had snuck, one evening, after closing up all alone, across the street and sampled what this gourmet coffee roaster had to offer.

 Now that he thought of Starbucks, he thought of her, too, his Ashante princess, his black priestess of the high desert, the barista who had pulled him out an espresso and hadn’t even charged him for it on account of his being the director of the little frequented museum across the street.
 Her name was Ibi and she spoke to him in the pleasant melodic tone of colonial English.
 Enamored by her beauty, and in love with the way she spoke, the Director of the Ethnic Peoples Museum was abruptly caught tongue-tied.

 “My name is Akumbe,” he said, hearing the heavily false tones of his improvised African accent land squat upon the table like a sack of bush meat.